control-spiderman/ECGFM-KED/README.md

 # ECGFM-KED

+**2025-02-24** We have updated the model weight file best_valid_all_increase_with_augment_epoch_3.pt (trained on mimic-iv-ecg) and the MIMIC-IV-ECG labels mimiciv_ecg_label_annotated_11_9.json, which were annotated and cleaned by our team, on Zenodo (https://zenodo.org/records/14881564).

 This repository is accompanying our article **Foundation model of ECG diagnosis: Diagnostics and explanations of any form and rhythm on ECG**.
-The paper has been accepted by Cell Reports Medicine (https://doi.org/10.1016/j.xcrm.2024.101875).
+The paper has been accepted by Cell Reports Medicine (https://doi.org/10.1016/j.xcrm.2024.101875)

+        .

 To install Python dependencies: